USEPA/CMAQ/DOCS/Release_Notes/specdef_aero.md

-# Species Definition File Organic Aerosol Update
+# Updates to the Species Definition Files for Organic Aerosols

-**Author/P.O.C.:**, [Havala O. T. Pye](mailto:pye.havala@epa.gov), Computational Exposure Division, U.S. EPA
+[Havala O. T. Pye](mailto:pye.havala@epa.gov), U.S. Environmental Protection Agency

 ## Brief Description
-Species definition files (SpecDef*.txt, available in CCTM/src/MECHS/\*) provide guidance in post-processing CMAQ species into quantities such as OC, PM2.5, and deposition fluxes.
-The cb6r3_ae6 SpecDef descriptions of OC and OM needed to be corrected (AGLYJ was missing in v5.2.1).
-Species definition files were created for aero7.
+Species definition files (SpecDef*.txt, available in CCTM/src/MECHS/\*) provide guidance for post-processing CMAQ species into quantities such as OC, PM<sub>2.5</sub>, and deposition fluxes.
+The *cb6r3_ae6* SpecDef descriptions of OC and OM were corrected (AGLYJ was missing in v5.2.1).
+Species definition files were created for *aero7*.

 ## Significance and Impact
-Allows for aero7 post-processing.
-Aero6 post-processed OC will slightly increase due to corrected formula. v5.2.1 simulations should also correct their SpecDef files to include AGLYJ.
+Allows for *aero7* post-processing. *Aero6* post-processed OC will slightly increase due to corrected formula.
+CMAQv5.2.1 simulations should also correct their SpecDef files to include AGLYJ.